UofABioinformaticsHub/RAdelaide-July-2016/Day_1/102_DataImport.md

 ### Sheet 1

 - This is actually the type of format `R` loves to see
-- We have a simple column structure, with column and row names
+- Simple column structure, with column and row names
 - No blank rows at the top or separating sub-tables
 - No blank columns